posimagi/gearswap-scripts/README.md

 *Please do not message me about addons in-game.
 I usally hang out on the BG Wiki Discord, which you can find a link to on the sidebar of [the wiki's main page](https://www.bg-wiki.com/ffxi/Main_Page).
 Contact me there with any questions.*

 These scripts are a constant work in progress and any changes may render previous versions of scripts in this repo incompatible.
-In general, however, the following things will generally be true:
+However, the following will generally be true:
 * All jobs require the `all`, `common`, and `func` directories to be present to work correctly
 * Job-specific logic is found in `[Character]_[JOB].lua`.
 * Job-specific gear sets are found in `[job]`.